vaadin/proposal-for-vaadin-form/README.md

 ></vaadin-form>`
 ```

-Key points this example illusrates:
+Key points this example illustrates:
  - the `validator` and `renderer` function properties can be set on individual `<vaadin-form-field>` elements as well
  - when a field has a `renderer` function, it calls that function to create its light DOM
- - field `validator` functions run on every key stroke targeting that field, but that can be debounced or limited to 'run only on blur'
+ - field `validator` functions run on every keystroke targeting that field, but that can be debounced or limited to 'run only on blur'
  - `validator` functions may be async _(that applies both to form-level and field-level validators)_
  - the validation status and the error message from the field `validator` function are available to the field `renderer` function via `field.validating`, `field.error` and `field.errorMessage`